nueverest/blowdrycss/README.md

 * Increase the amount of time required to implement new changes and deprecate features.

 ### Advantages of blowdrycss
-:one: Rapid Development: Less time spent writing CSS, and cleaning up unused properties.
+1. Rapid Development: Less time spent writing CSS, and cleaning up unused properties.

-:two: DRY (Don't Repeat Yourself): Reduces the size of CSS file by only defining properties once.

-:three: Greater confidence that your CSS is not filled with unused or over-replicated class definitions.
+2. DRY (Don't Repeat Yourself): Reduces the size of CSS file by only defining properties once.
+Increases confidence that your CSS is not filled with unused or over-replicated class definitions.
+3. Symbiotic: Can be integrated with the current ecosystem of CSS complier and frameworks.
+Is compatible with SASS, SCSS, PostCSS, LESS, Foundation, Bootstrap.
+4. Documented: [Hands-on Documentation](http://blowdrycss.readthedocs.org/en/latest/quickstart.html) to get you up and running fast.

-:four: Built for the real world in which deadlines and division of labor is not always taken into account.
+5. Solid: Built for the real world in which deadlines and division of labor is not always taken into account.
+Can be used across all environments from prototype to production.

-:five: Integrated minification.

-:six: Parameter customization.
+6. Customizable: Features can be turned on and off inside of `blowdry.py`.
+Examples include: minification, unit conversion, color parser, font parser, unit parser.
+7. Extensible: Build your own plugins.

-:seven: PEP8 Compliant
+8. Standardized: PEP8 Compliant

-:eight: Full UnitTest Coverage
+9. Tested: UnitTest Coverage

-:nine: MIT License
+10. Permissive: MIT License

 ### What it is not
 > This tool is not designed to replace the need to hand-craft complex CSS.